By: Author John Cunningham. Published: 2021/06/15 at 3:40 pm

 Other Possible Causes Of Hot Running Issues

-Hot running and starting problems are very often easily solved, but in some cases the problem is a little more challenging to diagnose conclusively.
+Hot running and starting problems are very often easily solved, but in some cases, the problem is a little more challenging to diagnose conclusively.
 In this section, we’ll look at some other causes of hot starting issues, many of which can still be easily repaired by the owner.

-In the workshop I deal with stale gas issues all the time, I can usually tell the state of the gas by the smell.
-It loses that sweet gas smell and turns acidic, I don’t recommend you sniff the tank.
+In the workshop, I deal with stale gas issues all the time; I can usually tell the state of the gas by the smell.
+It loses that sweet gas smell and turns acidic; I don’t recommend you sniff the tank.
 Instead, take a sample of gas in a jar, fresh gas is close to clear, and stale gas is the color of pee (yellow).

 As an engine heats up, the metal components expand, which often gives rise to vacuum leaks.
-Flexible gaskets sandwiched between metal components are designed to prevent these hot running vacuum leaks.
+Flexible gaskets sandwiched between metal components are designed to prevent these hot-running vacuum leaks.
 But as an engine wears, so do the gaskets; they become hard and brittle and no longer seal the components.

 Carburetor gaskets and cylinder head gaskets are especially susceptible to vacuum leaks.
 The leak, although small, makes a big difference to performance.
 Although a snowblower engine is small and simple, it has very exacting fueling requirements.

-Air that enters the engine without passing through the metering device known as the carburetor is unmetered and that results in too much air in the mix.
+Air that enters the engine without passing through the metering device known as the carburetor is unmetered, and that results in too much air in the mix.

 Too much air causes the engine to run lean.
-Running lean in itself causes the engine to run hot and may also exhibit other symptoms like lack of power, erratic rpm, stalling.
+Running lean in itself causes the engine to run hot and may also exhibit other symptoms like lack of power, erratic rpm, and stalling.

-An overheating engine will run poorly, as the engine overheats it expands and allows a vacuum leak.
-In this case, the gaskets are good, they have just reached their max tolerance.
+An overheating engine will run poorly; as the engine overheats, it expands and allows a vacuum leak.
+In this case, the gaskets are good; they have just reached their max tolerance.
 The issue is not the gaskets; it’s the overheating engine itself.

-Your snow blower is what’s known as an air cooled engine.
-Instead of a radiator, coolant and pump, it employs cooling fins on the cylinder head.
+Your snowblower is what’s known as an air-cooled engine.
+Instead of a radiator, coolant, and pump, it employs cooling fins on the cylinder head.
 The fins increase surface area, and together with an engine fan attached to the crankshaft, they cool the engine.

 The engine fins tend to trap debris, although it’s more of an issue with lawnmowers than snow blowers.
-The fan blades attached to the flywheel spin with the engine and coupled with the blower housing direct air over the engine cooling it.
+The fan blades attached to the flywheel spin with the engine and, coupled with the blower housing, direct air over the engine, cooling it.

 Choke is super important, especially to a snowblower.
 And as you know, low-temperature engine starts are the toughest.
-Some small engines may be fitted with an auto choke system and for the most part they work well.
+Some small engines may be fitted with an auto choke system, and for the most part, they work well.
 Auto choke systems employ a mechanical thermostat that reacts to hot exhaust temperatures.

-However, if the thermo malfunctions, the choke may not be turned off fully or at all.
-This causes the engine to run rich.
+A choke that’s sticking on or partially on will cause the engine to run rich.
 A rich running engine will run poorly, sputtering and coughing and generally unresponsive.

 Remove the air intake housing and view the choke plate.
-If the plate is closed, the choke is faulty.
+If the plate is closed, the choke may need adjustment.